 • Please also include the name and email address of the person we should contact with any questions that might crop up!

-Note that a UW person can make a “campus” connection, even from off-campus, if they connect to the Husky OnNet VPN.
+• A person with a NetID can make a “campus” connection, even from the other side of the world, by connecting to the Husky OnNet VPN.